RedHatGov/fips-compliant-vault/README.md

 module that can be deployed to EAP.
 See the target/modules directory.

 The init-vault.sh script will create the necessary NSS database files and pub/priv key pair in order to test this.
-The target directory will have the module to be deployed to EAP.

 This is very early days with minimal testing.
 At this point, I have only tried this on a fully patched RHEL 6.5 guest vm.